Coverage & representativity

 European protected areas increased in the last decades, covering over 1.84 million km² of land and sea.
 With an area of just over 1 million km², the central driver behind this achievement is the Natura 2000 network.
 On national level, countries exhibit quite distinct approaches in protected area designations and priority setting.

-- Europe's protected areas cover 22.7 % of the terrestrial surface and 8.25 % of the marine realm
+- Europe's protected areas cover 22.7 % of the terrestrial surface and 8.25 % of the marine realm, for the EU this figure is 25.7% of the terrestrial surface and 11.1 % of the marine realm.

-- The EU Biodiversity Strategy for 2030 requires Member States to further increase the protected area coverage (to 30 %), which especially regards offshore marine areas and areas with strict protection regimes
+- The EU Biodiversity Strategy for 2030 requires Member States to further increase the protected area coverage (to 30 %), especially with regards to offshore marine areas and areas with strict protection regimes.

 The new EU Biodiversity Strategy 2030 requires EU Member States to further step up their conservation efforts to protect 30 % of both its land and sea cover by 2030, of which 10 % will have to be strictly protected.
 The CBD’s post-2020 Global Biodiversity Framework will have a similar coverage target.
 This means that over the next decade there will be a need to expand the network in the EU, on land by about 4 % and in the seas by 19 %.